 Based on the data you provide, outsourcers create a wireframe of the app – the blueprint of a kind where you can see what the UI will look like.

 Only after that, a detailed estimation of the project is possible.
-Once you agree upon the budget, project provisions, and wireframes, the development phase is kicked off.
+Once you agree upon the budget, project provisions, and wireframes, the development phase starts.